 Mullen Group invests in both private and public companies.
 Fair values of public company investments are based on quoted prices in active markets.
 There is a risk that the value of an investment may fluctuate as a result of changes in market conditions, whether those changes are caused by factors specific to the individual investment, classes of investments or factors affecting all investments traded in the market.
 As such, there is a risk that a portion of the original investment may be lost.

-Trend: In 2020 we recorded a decrease in the fair value of investments of \$1.0 million.
-In 2019 we sold \$0.7 million of investments.
+Trend: In 2021 we recorded an increase in the fair value of investments of \$1.2 million as compared to a decrease of \$1.0 million in 2020.

 Our investments in public companies are measured at fair value and have an initial cost of \$11.5 million.
-At December 31, 2020, the fair value of these investments was \$1.2 million.
+At December 31, 2021, the fair value of these investments was \$2.4 million.

 We use the equity method to account for investments in private companies in which we have significant influence or joint control.
-At December 31, 2020, the carrying value of these investments totalled \$34.6 million and consisted of the investments in Canol Oilfield Services Inc., Kriska Transportation Group Limited, Cordova Oilfield Services Ltd., Butler Ridge Energy Services (2011) Ltd. and Thrive Management Group Ltd.
+At December 31, 2021, the carrying value of these investments totalled \$36.1 million and consisted of the investments in Canol Oilfield Services Inc., Kriska Transportation Group Limited, Cordova Oilfield Services Ltd., Butler Ridge Energy Services (2011) Ltd. and Thrive Management Group Ltd.